How To Rank a Service Area Business (SAB) in Multiple Cities

 • Complete the setup process as normal

-See?
-We told you it was easy.
-Now, your business can be verified, and your home address won’t be available for the public to see.
+Now, your business can be verified, and your home address will not be visible to the public.

 Service Areas

-Google My Business now allows you to enter as many individual locations as you want when you set up your listing.
+Google My Business now allows you to enter as many locations as you want when setting up your listing.
 In the setup wizard, you will see a section titled “Where do you serve your customers?”

 In the field they provide, you can type in the names of the cities that you service.
-You can also enter zip codes if you want/have to be really specific.
+If you want/have to be really specific, you can also enter zip codes.

-DataPins software is designed to improve SEO for multiple cities and help SABs rank in multiple zip codes throughout their service areas.
+The DataPins software is designed to help SABs rank in multiple cities throughout their service areas.
+Hundreds of businesses are already using this tool on their websites.